jiayihoffman/jiayihoffman.github.io/_posts/2024-11-18-DroidVision-RC.md

 ## Radio-controlled Car

 The RTSP streaming service will be installed on a Raspberry Pi with the Pi Camera.
-Therefore, the first step is to find an RC car with space for the Raspberry Pi and camera.
+Therefore, the first step is to find a RC car with space for the Raspberry Pi and camera.

 In a local hobby shop, I found one like this.
 It is called the "Mojave Grom 4X4 Desert Truck" from Arrma RC.
 The truck is about one foot long, half a foot wide, and a half foot tall.
 It is a good size to fit in the Raspberry Pi.
 The truck has a radio receiver controlling the wheel's rotation and turning.
 Besides the truck, the set comes with a Spektrum Radio control, a LiPO battery, and a USB charger.
 The truck is ready to run once the battery is charged.
 The whole set costs $149.99, which I think is reasonably priced.